-2.1.3 Imports & foreign VAT
+2.1.3 Imports and foreign VAT

-VAT on goods imported from outside of the EU cannot be recovered and the whole invoice should be coded to "T" as outside the scope.
+VAT on goods imported from outside of the European Union (EU) cannot be recovered and the whole invoice should be coded to "T" as outside the scope.

-VAT on goods received from within the EU may be avoided by giving the supplier NCC's VAT number in advance (GB 106 9951 52).
+Zero-rating of VAT may be secured on goods received from within the EU by giving the supplier the County Councils VAT number in advance (GB 106 9951 52).
+The Council then accounts for the acquisition tax here in the UK so the Councils Tax Accountant must be informed of any such transaction.